jake-knerr/jakes-dictionary/README.md

 ActionScript (_wipes tear_), good times man, good times...

+#### Edge Computing

+an architectural approach that brings computation and storage closer to requests to reduce latency.
+Imagine the source of truth server replicating itself to many edge servers across the world.
+Next, user requests can be routed to the closest edge server to reduce latency.

 #### Eiffel

 a compiled, object-oriented language created to increase the reliability of commercial software development.